SalehB1/Judgify/README.md

 ## Contributing

 Judgify welcomes contributions from the community.
-If you'd like to add support for a new programming language or improve existing features, please check out the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to add support for a new programming language or improve existing features, feel free to contact me at (mailto:salehwork07@gmail.com).

 ## License